mosip/documentation/docs/upgrade-runbook.md

 - Existing Grafana and Kibana reports from version 1.1.5 are not required to be viewable in the upgraded environment.
 - If there are additional attributes in the data share for manual adjudication, the manual adjudication system will ignore them and not fail.
 - The first global admin user login does not need to be handled during the upgrade.
-- Default resource allocation (CPU and memory) has been added to all the pods in version 1.2.0.1, so additional nodes may be required after the upgrade.
 - Out of scope for migration:
     - Configuration of correction flow and related changes are not included in this migration.
     - Anonymous profiles for existing data are not handled in this upgrade.